chapmanalexem/BI453-Research-Project/README.md

 # BI453-Research-Project
 Code for BI453 final-year project "Inference of Evolutionary Selection Pressure acting on Rare Genomic Variants from Derived Allele Frequency Spectra in the UK Biobank"

+This project aims to investigate evolutionary selection pressures acting on rare genomic variants by analyzing DAF spectra using data from the UKB.
+By utilizing Ensembl’s VEP for functional annotation and by analyzing their frequency patterns, this research seeks to identify signals of purifying selection.
+This study examined selection pressure across different functional variant types including missense, synonymous and stop-gained mutations and compared patterns across different genomic regions.
+The dN/dS ratios from Mouse and Macaque orthologs were used as a validation metric to confirm that an excess of low-frequency derived alleles provides evidence of purifying selection.
+Statistical analyses were also conducted to determine significant trends and associations between rare allele frequencies and their functional impacts.